Saysutshun (Newcastle Island Marine) Park

-Saysutshun (Newcastle Island Marine) Provincial Park, formally known as Newcastle Island Marine Provincial Park, is a provincial park located on Newcastle Island, a small island off the coast of Nanaimo, British Columbia, Canada.
+Saysutshun (Newcastle Island Marine) Provincial Park, formerly known as Newcastle Island Marine Provincial Park, is a provincial park located on Newcastle Island, a small island off the coast of Nanaimo, British Columbia, Canada.

 History

-For thousands of years, Saysutshun Island was used by the Coast Salish peoples as a seasonal fishing site.
+Saysutshun Island has been used by the Coast Salish peoples as a seasonal fishing site for thousands of years.

 European explorers, including members of the Hudson's Bay Company (HBC), initially assumed the island was uninhabited.
 Owing to the abundant fish population, they established a herring industry in the region, constructing salteries and fisheries on the northwestern coast of the island.

-Ki’et’sa’kun, a Snuneymuxw man, told the English about coal on the island and they gave him the nickname "Coal Tyee" as a result.
+Ki’et’sa’kun, a Snuneymuxw man, told the English about coal on the island, and they gave him the nickname "Coal Tyee" as a result.
 Coal mining became the primary industry in Nanaimo in the late nineteenth century.
 The HBC, aware of the importance of coal, named this island for Newcastle upon Tyne, an English area of coal production.

 While mining for coal, the island's sandstone was found to be of exceptional quality and was soon quarried for other uses: construction of buildings in cities across Canada and other countries.
-Many different companies competed for leases of land for access to cut the Newcastle Island stone.
+Many companies competed for leases of land for access to cut the Newcastle Island stone.

-The timber industry also sought this stone to use as pulp-stones, to grind tree fibres into pulp for paper-making.
+The timber industry also sought this stone to use as pulp stones to grind tree fibres into pulp for paper-making.
 While industrial uses predominated for years, the Canadian Pacific Railway envisioned the island as a tourist and resort destination.
 After a decrease in popularity with competition from other sites and a decline in train passenger travel, the railroad sold the island to the city of Nanaimo.
 They eventually sold it to the BC Government, who adapted it as a marine park.